xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 To import color swatches with existing product global attributes you should use the basic file format as described in {% link "CSV import: Classes & Attributes" ref_qTbDu6Ov %} and add a **swatches** field to the file.

-The **swatches** field should have a value of a swatch name or a list of values of all swatch names delimited with _&&_ in case of multiple product options values.
-The **swatches** field values will be bind with product options.
+The **swatches** field should have a value of a color swatch name or a list of values of all swatch names delimited with _&&_ in case of multiple product options values.
+The **swatches** field values will be bind with product options as a result.

-Below is a sample file for importing a global attributes with color swatches:
+Below is a sample file for importing global attributes with color swatches:

 ![import-3.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/import-3.png)

 To import color swatches with existing product specific attributes you should use the basic file format as described in {% link "CSV import: Product attribute values" ref_Z7XdREZl %} and add a **swatch** field to the file.

-The **swatch** field should have a value of a swatch color in order to assign a color swatch to a product specific attribute.
+The **swatch** field should have a value of a color swatch name in order to assign a color swatch to a product specific attribute.

 Below is a sample import file for importing a product specific attribute with a color swatch option: